 Marinalife would also like to congratulate four runners-up in the 2021 Photography Contest.
 Their images take us on a journey from daredevil dolphins and a family of rafting revelers to a gorgeous sunset and a precious toddler catching a few winks after a day on the boat.
-Clockwise from the upper left photo, we thank the following photographers for sharing such memorable experiences.
+We thank the following photographers for sharing such memorable experiences.

 All I Have to Do Is Dream by Mike Hechtkopf

 Red Sails in the Sunset by Randy Lawson

 They're Doing this on Porpoise by Lyndon Seales

 WASHINGTON--(BUSINESS WIRE)--The start of a new year brings the beginning of boat show season for the $170 billion U.S. recreational boating industry and the National Marine Manufacturers Association (NMMA), which represents 85 percent of the country’s recreational boat, marine engine and accessory manufacturers.
 The recreational boating industry is preparing to welcome an estimated two million Americans to dozens of boat shows between January and March to shop the latest boats as they continue prioritizing outdoor recreation.
 Boat retailers and manufacturers have historically generated between 30-to-50 percent of their annual sales at boat shows.